| Home

 In

-the end, three large volumes of Jung's Collected Works were devoted to
+the end, three large volumes of Jung's Collected Works were devoted

-psyche and individuation.
+the human psyche and individuation.

 I